Cache Me If You Can: Taming the Caching Complexity of Microservice Call Graphs

 - The actual cache storage (which can be any standard cache like Redis)

 Cache Managers (CMs): Standalone processes that receive information from the wrappers and decide when to save or invalidate the cache.
-Each service has its own cache manager collocated with it.
-The wrappers do not wait for any responses from the cache manager, ensuring that the client is never blocked
+Each service has its cache manager collocated with it.
+The wrappers do not wait for any responses from the cache manager, ensuring that the client is never blocked.

 Datastore: The actual cache used, such as Redis or Memcached.
-For now only linearisable datastores are supported.
+For now, MuCache only supports linearisable data stores as a cache backend.

 What makes MuCache particularly interesting is its approach to consistency.
-Instead of trying to maintain strict consistency across all services (which would require expensive synchronization), it introduces a novel correctness condition based on client-observed behavior.
-This allows for reordering of operations between independent clients while still maintaining consistent behaviour from each client’s perspective.
+Instead of maintaining strict consistency across all services (which would require expensive synchronisation), it introduces a novel correctness condition based on client-observed behaviour.
+This allows for reordering operations between independent clients while maintaining consistent behaviour from each client’s perspective.

 The Protocol

-At its core, MuCache operates on a simple principle: identify which service endpoints are read-only and cache their responses intelligently.
-Developers start by declaring which methods in their service APIs never modify system state.
-For services using REST, MuCache can simplify this process by automatically treating GET endpoints as read-only - a common convention in REST architectures.
+At its core, MuCache operates on a simple principle: identify which service endpoints are read-only and intelligently cache their responses.
+Developers start by declaring which methods in their service APIs never modify the system state.
+For services using REST, MuCache can simplify this process by automatically treating GET endpoints as read-only, a common convention in REST architectures.

-MuCache’s lazy-invalidation cache coherence protocol, designed specifically for the dynamic nature of microservices graph.
-Mucache protocol brings two important features to the table.
-First, it eliminates the need for blocking operations during cache access.
-Whether you hit or miss the cache, your request keeps moving forward without waiting for other requests to complete.
-This design choice not only optimizes the happy path of cache hits but also ensures that cache misses incur minimal, predictable overhead.
+MuCache’s lazy-invalidation cache coherence protocol is explicitly designed for the dynamic nature of microservices call graphs.
+The Mucache protocol brings two important features to the table.
+First, it eliminates the need to block operations during cache access.
+Whether a request hits or misses the cache, the request keeps moving forward without waiting for other requests to complete.
+This design choice optimises the happy path of cache hits and ensures that cache misses incur minimal, predictable overhead.

 The second is how MuCache maintains consistency.
-The protocol isn’t just fast - it’s provably correct, offering a powerful guarantee: any behavior you observe in a system with MuCache enabled could have occurred in the original system without caching.
-This means developers can confidently add caching without worrying about introducing new, unexpected behaviours into their applications.
+The protocol is not just fast - it is provably correct, offering a powerful guarantee: any behaviour you observe in a system with MuCache enabled could have occurred in the original system without caching.
+Correctness ensures developers can confidently add caching without worrying about introducing new, unexpected behaviours into their applications.

 The Implementation Details

-MuCache’s implementation is particularly elegant in how it handles the complexity of microservices call graph.
+MuCache’s implementation is particularly elegant in handling the complexity of the microservices call graph.
 When a service makes a read-only call to another service, the wrapper first checks if the result is cached.
-If there’s a cache hit, it returns immediately.
+If there is a cache hit, it returns immediately.
 If not, it forwards the call while tracking all keys read during the request’s execution.

-What’s particularly clever about this design is how it handles the “diamond pattern” problem - where a service might access the same downstream service through multiple paths.
-MuCache tracks the set of services visited during request processing and avoids using cached entries if they depend on a service that has already been visited in the current request path.
+This design is particularly clever in handling the “diamond pattern” problem - where a service might access the same downstream service through multiple paths.
+MuCache tracks the set of services visited during request processing and avoids using cached entries if they depend on a service already visited in the current request path.
 This prevents consistency violations that could occur from accessing stale data through different paths.

-The MuCache prototype implementation comprises roughly 2k LoC of Go and authors have made it available on Github.
+The MuCache prototype is written in Go and has about 2,000 lines of code.
+The authors have shared it on Github.

 Performance and Real-World Impact

-The performance improvements demonstrated by MuCache are impressive.
-In testing with real-world applications, it showed:
+The performance enhancements exhibited by MuCache are interesting.
+During tests with practical applications, it demonstrated:

 - Up to 2.5x reduction in median latency